hungcq/knowledge-repo/IT/microservices-patterns/2-decomposition-strategies.md

     - Define system operations:
       - <img src="./resources/tab-2.1.png" alt="drawing" width="500"/>
       - Derive from verbs in user stories
-      - Describe the operation's behavior in terms of effect on domain objects and their rela: create, update, delete domain objects; create/destroy rela between them
+      - Describe the operation's behavior in terms of effect on domain objects and their rela:
+        - Create, update, delete domain objects
+        - Create/destroy rela between them
 - Step 2: define services by business capability:
   - Adv: business capabilities are stable -> resulting archi is stable
   - The resulting services are only the first attempt at defining the archi